vuestorefront/magento2-vsbridge-indexer/README.md

 ### Compatibility

 Module was tested on:
- -- Magento Community version 2.2.0 and 2.2.4.
-It should perform without any issues on all Magento 2.2.x versions.
+ -- Magento Community version 2.2.7 It should perform without any issues on Magento 2.2.6 and above versions.
  -- Magento Enterprise version 2.3.0.
 The bridge indexer cannot be installed on lower versions of Magento Enterprise.

 Module was not tested on version 2.3.